-The applications are now being reviewed by the official Evaluation Committee, which was selected after a call for applications.
+The applications were reviewed by the official Evaluation Committee, which was selected after a call for applications.
 You can view the profiles of the people who make up the Committee, here.

 Christina has worked in policy and business development for the last twenty years in Greece and abroad at the Hellenic Parliament, various Ministries and foreign embassies as well as prominent businesses in the field of sustainability and innovation.
 She has been involved in forming sustainable development strategies and organizing business development projects that range from ESG finance to renewable energy to the blue economy.
 Christina holds an MA in the Humanities from the University of Chicago where she was a Fulbright Scholar, and a BA in English and Greek from the University of Athens.
 Fluent in Greek, English, Spanish, Italian; understands French and Chinese.

 As a freelance consultant, Elen provides support, advice and guidance to all sectors in order to help them understand how to be globally responsible.
 Including sustainable certification systems, lifecycle systems, decarbonisation ethical investment and divestment.
 Elen uses the four elements principle of Sustainable Development, balancing the economic, environmental, social and cultural needs of our planet.
 She has experience of supporting organisations to access grants to deliver international sustainable developments on fair trade and climate change and is currently supporting a Fairtrade certified coffee co-operative in Uganda to access UK markets, to improve livelihoods, education, health and climate change adaptation.